San Saturnino

-San Saturnino is a 20th-century parochial church and titular church in northern Rome, dedicated to Saturninus the Martyr (died on the Via Salaria in AD 304).
+San Saturnino is a 20th-century parochial church and titular church in northern Rome, dedicated to Saturninus of Carthage (died on the Via Salaria in AD 304).

 History

 The church was built in 1935–1940.
 The relics of Saint Saturninus are interred under the high altar.

 On 21 October 2003, it was made a titular church to be held by a cardinal-priest.